gchq/sleeper/docs/usage/tables.md

 `sendToIngestBatcher.sh`.

 ### Add table

-The `addTable.sh` script will create a new table with properties defined in `templates/tableproperties.template`, and a schema defined in `templates/schema.template`.
-Currently any changes must be done in those templates or in the admin client.
-We will add support for declarative deployment in the future.
+#### Using REST API
+To see guidance on deploying the optional REST API stack see [TODO](TODO).

+TODO Detail endpoint then link to API Gateway documentation

+#### Using scripts
+The `addTable.sh` script creates a new table in an existing Sleeper instance.
+You must provide a schema, either as a file with `--schema` or as part of a configuration directory with `--config-dir`.
+The table name can be supplied with `--table-name`, or read from the table properties file passed to `--table-properties` or `--config-dir`.
+If `--table-name` is provided alongside `--table-properties` or `--config-dir`, it overrides any name set in the file.

 ```bash
 cd scripts